At the start of a moment

-Come From Away was written by a husband-and-wife team following their visit to the September 11, 2011 anniversary gathering of the "come from aways" in Gander.
-It was workshopped at Sheridan College in Ontario in 2012 and 2013, played in La Jolla and the Seattle Repository Theater in 2015 and the Royal Alex in Toronto in 2016.
-The cast performed a pair of concerts in Gander, playing to many of the very people portrayed in the play, before playing in the Schoenfeld Theater on Broadway in 2017.
+Come From Away was written by a Canadian husband-and-wife team, David Hein and Irene Sankoff, following their visit to the September 11, 2011 anniversary gathering of the "come from aways" in Gander.
+It was workshopped at Sheridan College in Ontario in 2012 and 2013, played in La Jolla and the Seattle Repertory Theater in 2015 and the Royal Alex in Toronto in 2016.
+The cast performed a pair of concerts in Gander, playing to many of the very people portrayed in the show, before opening in the Gerald Schoenfeld Theater on Broadway in 2017.
 Most of the cast stayed on through all of these runs.
 The musical has received seven Tony nominations for 2017.
 A second production opened in Toronto in early 2018.

-- Accidental Kiss: As they're leaving Gander, Diane starts crying, and Nick leans in to kiss her on the forehead to comfort her...just as turbulence hits.
+- Accidental Kiss: As they're leaving Gander, Diane starts crying, and Nick leans in to kiss her on the forehead to comfort her just as turbulence hits.
 Diane misinterprets this, thinking he missed, and kisses him back.
-This allows them to break through their shyness, and they spend the rest of the plane ride canoodling.Flight attendent: Hot towel?
-Hot towel? sees Diane and Nick .... cold towel?
+This allows them to break through their shyness, and they spend the rest of the plane ride canoodling.Flight attendant: Hot towel?
+Hot towel? (sees Diane and Nick) ...Cold towel?

 - Arc Words: A number of lyrics serve as arc words, including most notably "You are/I am here" and "Wherever we are."